LabMobi/labcomponents-android/docs/contributing.md

 7. If the review is approved, then merge the merge request to `develop`.
 8. Contact the Android community in Slack `#community-android` about releasing a new version of the project.
    1. TODO: Write a proper release guide and possible automation

-## Project structure

-The project uses Kotlin as the main language.
-See https://kotlinlang.org/docs/reference/ for more information about Kotlin.

-`Ktlint` is added to the project to keep code style and formatting uniform.
-Ktlint is run with regular lint checks during a build (specifically `gradle check` command).
-For more information about Ktlint, see https://github.com/shyiko/ktlint

-We have different modules for different parts of the application:
-* app-demo -> Component catalog
-* lib -> Lab Design library

-## Library module structure

-The `lib` module has custom source sets defined in `lib/build.gradle`.
-Custom source sets are needed so that we can separate component sources and resources into different folders while using a single namespace for resources.
-This would also work with a transitive R class, but this might not be supported in the future.

-The result is that all Kotlin/Java classes will have package names based on the folder structure, but all resources will be available in the same R class.